abhowmick22/RMIService/README.txt

 ---8. check that we are not importing any java.rmi classes/methods by mistake in any of the classes.
 ---9. handle all exceptions (TODO stubs)
 10. go through all the remaining TODOs
----11. check in registryservice if the object sent by server implements Remote. if not, send back false for bind and rebind
+11. check in registryservice if the object sent by server implements Remote. if not, send back false for bind and rebind
----12.
-Check that all public methods of remote objects throw remote exception.
+12. Check that all public methods of remote objects throw remote exception.
 Do this while initialising the remote object.
+13. comment code
+14. finish report

 Remote Exceptions:
 Any exception that is possible in the logic of the application programmer needs to be thrown in the interface, e.g. ZipCodeServer.